Photo by Adi Goldstein / Unsplash

 Teddy Astie

-Xen hypervisor R&D intern in the XCP-ng team, open-source enthusiast and high performance enjoyer.
+Xen hypervisor R&D engineer in the XCP-ng team, open-source enthusiast and high performance enjoyer.
 Rust fan.
-Focusing on improving the IOMMU stack of Xen.